A Guide To Eating Disorders And Treatment

 Eating disorder treatment

 Because eating disorders develop differently in each person, approaches to treatment can vary.
-Eating disorder treatment often involves a combination of psychotherapy, medical care, physical monitoring, nutritional counseling, or medications, depending on the person’s physical and mental health state.
+Eating disorder treatment often involves a combination of psychotherapy, medical care, physical monitoring, nutrition counseling, or medications, depending on the person’s physical and mental health state.

 For people who have experienced significant weight fluctuations or other dangerous physical changes due to an eating disorder, possible treatment goals could include the following: